go-testfixtures/testfixtures/README.md

 - [go-txdb (Single transaction SQL driver for Go)][gotxdb]: Use a single database transaction for each functional test, so you can rollback to previous state between tests to have the same database state in all tests
 - [go-sqlmock][gosqlmock]: A mock for the sql.DB interface.
 This allow you to unit test database code without having to connect to a real database
+- [dbcleaner][dbcleaner] - Clean database for testing, inspired by
+database_cleaner for Ruby

 There's also these other implementations of test fixtures for Go: